fumoboy007/DMCoreLicensing/README.md

 The activation server computes the signature of the license data before transmitting the license data and its signature to the client.
 This library (the client) stores the license data along with its signature.

-Whenever the library loads the license, it verifies that the signature matches the license data and that the stored computer hardware UUID matches the host computer’s hardware UUID.
+Whenever the library loads the license, it verifies that the signature matches the license data and that the stored device hardware UUID matches the host device’s hardware UUID.

 The application is responsible for performing additional license validation (e.g. enforcing trial expiration).
 This separation of concerns gives the application more flexibility in its software licensing design.